snonux/foo.zone/gemfeed/2025-08-05-local-coding-llm-with-ollama.md

 ### Installing Ollama and a Model

-To install Ollama, IIperformed these steps (this assumes that you have already installed Homebrew on your macOS system):
+To install Ollama, performed these steps (this assumes that you have already installed Homebrew on your macOS system):

 ```sh
 brew install ollama